thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 ''''''''''''''''''''''''''
 Although not recommended for most use-cases, it is possible to manually create a configuration file, instead of relying on :func:`finalise_setup() <pycoalescence.simulation.Simulation.finalise_setup>` to do it for you.
 This may be useful if you want to store the setup file in a particular place.
 The process is outlined below.
-There are two general configuration files, which as default are mainconf_*job_num*_*seed*.txt and the other as timeconf_*job_num*_*seed*.txt.
+The configuration file is as default stored in mainconf_*job_num*_*seed*.txt.

 #.
 Add a temporal sampling configuration file

-   If you require sampling at points other than the present day, these can be specified in another configuration file.
+   If you require sampling at points other than the present day, these can be specified within the configuration file.

    - Add temporal sampling points using :func:`add_sample_time() <pycoalescence.simulation.Simulation.add_sample_time>`
      Multiple sample points can be added.
    - Create the temporal sampling config file (:func:`create_temporal_sampling_config() <pycoalescence.simulation.Simulation.create_temporal_sampling_config>`)
 #.
 Generate the main config file

    Run :func:`create_config() <pycoalescence.simulation.Simulation.create_config>` to generate the main config file.

    .. note:: If you wish to use multiple map files or multiple temporal samples and wish to use a main config file as well,